ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/directly-access-the-database-with-a-tableadapter.md

 #### <a name="to-insert-new-records-directly-into-a-database"></a>To insert new records directly into a database

 -   Call the TableAdapter's `Insert` method, passing in the values for each column as parameters.
-The following procedure uses the `Region` table in the Northwind databaseas an example.
+The following procedure uses the `Region` table in the Northwind database as an example.

     > [!NOTE]
     >  If you do not have an instance available, instantiate the TableAdapter that you want to use.